Focal dystonia: Procedures

 This condition is often treated with injections of botulinum neurotoxin type A (BoNT/A).
 BoNT/A reduces the symptoms of the disorder but it is not a cure for dystonia.
 Since the root of the problem is neurological, doctors have explored sensorimotor retraining activities to enable the brain to "rewire" itself and eliminate dystonic movements.
 For some dystonias, Deep brain stimulation may be considered where BoNT treatment fails.
-If the dystonia is cause by an underlying nerve entrapment, surgical decompression has shown to have improvement in some cases.
+If the dystonia is caused by an underlying nerve entrapment, surgical decompression has shown to have improvement in some cases.

 Prognosis

 Recovery from focal dystonia has varying results, ranging from minimal improvement in function to complete recovery and ranging from weeks to years.

 Prevention

 Though studies on prevention of focal dystonia is limited, it is believed for musician's dystonia that mindfulness of muscle use and proper rest can help prevent focal dystonia and injury.

 Performing arts medicine

 Musician's dystonia

 Musician's dystonia treatment studies have yielded varying results.
 This condition can often be misdiagnosed as psychogenic, as this was previously thought to be its cause.
 In this population, men are affected more than women from 20 to 60 years of age.
 Evaluation of musician's dystonia should include history before and after symptom onset and observation of playing the instrument, as deficits can be subtle and considered minor to the general population.
 Treatment modalities available, such as BoNT/A, leave many musicians unsatisfied due to muscle weakness and lack of improvement in muscle control.
 In musicians, this is commonly associated with overuse or high volume of practicing.
 Though musician's dystonia presents initially as task-specific, one study found that the dystonia can progress outside of playing their instrument.

 Treatments such as splinting and sensorimotor retraining for focal hand dystonia have shown to be beneficial with varying results.
 It is important to consider the mental health and social aspect of this condition as a musician's self-identity and career can be affected considerably.
 The approach to treating musician's dystonia requires an understanding and collaboration with the musician to obtain a complete history and tailor treatment and education effectively.
 The most successful treatment for musician's dystonia has been a multidisciplinary approach, involving physicians, physical therapists, physiotherapists, psychologists, and music instructors, focusing on rehabilitation that can involve retraining the brain to play their instrument again and even learning to play other instruments.